Stochastic Graphlet Embedding: Graphlet Hashing

-In order to obtain the distribution of parsed graphlets in a given graph $G$, it is needed to identify different sets of isomorphic graphlets from the sampled ones.
-To do that it becomes useless to tackle subgraph isomorphism, which is again an NP-complete problem for general graphs~\cite{Mehlhorn1984}.
-Instead one may partition the extracted graphlets into subsets, each of which includes only isomorphic graphlets.
-Yet this process is also computationally intractable and known to be GI-complete, and no polynomial solution is known for general graphs.
+In order to obtain the distribution of sampled graphlets in a given graph $G$, one may consider subgraph isomorphism (which is again NP-complete for general graphs~\cite{Mehlhorn1984}) or alternatively partition the set of sampled graphlets into isomorphic subsets using graph isomorphism; yet, this is also computationally intractable\footnote{We tested such isomorphism-based graphlet partitioning strategy and compared it against our hashing-based partitioning and we found that the latter is at least 2 orders of magnitude faster (see~\tab{speedups}).} and known to be GI-complete~\cite{Kobler1994}, so no polynomial solution is known for general graphs.
 In what follows, we approach the problem differently using graph hashing.
 The latter generates compact and also effective hash codes for graphlets based on their local as well as holistic topological characteristics and allows one to group generated isomorphic graphlets while colliding non-isomorphic ones with a very low probability.

-The goal of our graphlet hashing is to assign extracted graphlets of a given graph $G$ to corresponding subsets of isomorphic graphlets (a.k.a. histogram bins) in order to count and quantify their distributions (see \alg{alg:graphlethistogram} and \lin{alg:graphlethistogram:hist}).
-For that purpose, we maintain a global hash table $\mathbf{HashTable}$ whose entry corresponds to a compact vector representation (\ie~hash code) resulting from the output of a hash function which measures the topological characteristics of graphlets (\lin{alg:graphlethistogram:hashcode}) (see~\cite{Dahm2013} for a detailed discussion of these topological characteristics).
-Now to allocate a given graphlet to its corresponding histogram bin, its hash code is mapped to the index of the global hash table $\mathbf{HashTable}$ (see \lin{alg:graphlethistogram:idx}), whose corresponding hash code gives a hit with the hash code in question.
-If a given hash code does not exist in the global hash table at some point, we consider it as a new hash code (and hence the corresponding graphlet as a new graphlet) encountered by the system and append it at the end of the hash table $\mathbf{HashTable}$.
-When using appropriate hash functions (see~\sect{ssec:seslct-hash-fns}), this algorithm, even though not tackling the subgraph isomorphism, is able to count the number of isomorphic subgraphs in a given graph with a controlled (polynomial) complexity.
+The goal of our graphlet hashing is to assign and count the frequency of graphlets (in $G$) whose hash codes fall into the {\it bins} of a global hash table (referred to as $\mathbf{HashTable}$ in \alg{alg:graphlethistogram}); each bin in this table is associated with a subset of isomorphic graphlets (see \alg{alg:graphlethistogram} and \lin{alg:graphlethistogram:hist}).
+These hash codes are related to the topological properties of graphlets which should ideally be identical for isomorphic graphlets and different for non-isomorphic ones (see~\cite{Dahm2013} for a detailed discussion about these topological properties).
+When using appropriate hash functions (see~\sect{ssec:seslct-hash-fns}), this algorithm, even though not tackling the subgraph isomorphism, is able to {\it count} the number of isomorphic subgraphs in a given graph with a controlled (polynomial) complexity.